ilri/GOBLET/README.md

 - [Qt](https://www.qt.io/), a cross-platform application framework.
 - [MySQL](http://www.mysql.com/), an open-source relational database management system.
 - [TClap](http://tclap.sourceforge.net/), a small, flexible library that provides a simple interface for defining and accessing command line arguments. *(Included in source code)*
-- [QuaZIP](http://quazip.sourceforge.net/),  a simple C++ wrapper over Gilles Vollant's ZIP/UNZIP package that can be used to access ZIP archives.
 - [Shapefile](http://shapelib.maptools.org/), a C Library provides the ability to write simple C programs for reading, writing and updating (to a limited extent) ESRI Shapefiles, and the associated attribute file (.dbf).
 - [CMake] (http://www.cmake.org/), a cross-platform free and open-source software for managing the build process of software using a compiler-independent method.